-The Moat English Department lead the city-wide English Hub, and we were recently shortlisted for the national TES Award for ‘English Team of the Year’ based on our extensive whole-school approach to improving literacy.
+The Moat English Department leads the city-wide English Hub, and we were recently shortlisted for the national TES Award for ‘English Team of the Year’ based on our extensive whole-school approach to improving literacy.
 We are a partner school of Curve Theatre, and we work closely with the University of Leicester.

 Our department motto, ‘it’s all about the students’, translates into an ambitious approach to teaching and learning within the classroom and beyond.

 Our KS4 curriculum is taught over three years, and all Y10 students sit their English Literature GCSE exam a year early.
 The intensive focus on literature and academia in Y9 and Y0 has improved student outcomes and reading ages.
 We have discovered it has also provided a better foundation for our study of English Language in Y11.